Key message: Perfect is impossible. Goals and requirements must be set in such a way that they can be achieved efficiently.

 A student sets himself the goal to get a very good grade in an exam.
 He prepares day and night for the exam for 7 weeks.
-He reaches his goal and gets a very good grade in the exam.
-Unfortunately,
+He reaches his goal and gets a very good grade.
+Unfortunately, his

 The prerequisite to anticipate the goal situation is that we understand the current unsatisfactory